PPAKruNN/Desafio-Tecnico-Apostar/readme.md

     npm install
 ```

-Update your dependencies on .env file.
+Update your enviroment info on .env file.

-- Create a copy of ".env.example" file.
+-   Create two copy of ".env.example" file.
-- Rename the copy to ".env".
+-   Rename those two copies to ".env" and ".env.test"
 -   Adjust the file with your information following the example structure.
-- Create another copy of ".env" and rename it to ".env.test"
-- Change the DATABASE_URL database name to a new one.
+-   Confirm that your DATABASE_URL string points to different databases.

 Generate database and apply migrations:

 ```
-    npm run migrations
+    npm run migrate:dev
 ```